zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-google.md

 [APZ 108.3] (# apz108.3) # apz108.3 .ref .apz} "Eti without"Mass,
-It is said that defilement and consecration are eti (danger), but eti prahanaya eti soothing, Disposal of iti means immortal Nirvana.
+It is said that defilement and consecration are eti (danger), but eti prahanaya eti soothing, Disposal of iti means immortal Nibbana.
 "Something has no parable anywhere."
-'To someone' means Nirvana.
-No parable is something to compare No means 'somewhere' anywhere in the psyche or anywhere There is no parable of Nirvana, either external or spiritual.
+'To someone' means Nibbana.
+No parable is something to compare No means 'somewhere' anywhere in the psyche or anywhere There is no parable of Nibbana, either external or spiritual.
 Therefore The Pingiya Sthaviras said,

 [Msdiv 109] (# msdiv109) # msdiv109 .ref .msdiv} (17-12)